opencitymodel/opencitymodel/README.md

 ### What is the level of detail (LOD) of the data?
 All of the files contain only LOD1 buildings at present.
 Our first goal is to get the best possible coverage of LOD1 for all of the buildings in the USA.
 Once we feel comfortable with our LOD1 coverage then we are interested in shooting for LOD2, but we consider that a ways away.

-### Will you be releasing more citygml files in the future?
+### Will you be releasing more cityGML files in the future?
 Our current plans include releasing files covering all buildings in the United States.
 Beyond that we don't have any plans, but we are open to talking about it.

 # License
-This data is licensed by BuildZero under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/)
+This data is licensed by BuildZero.Org under the [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/)